opencv/opencv/doc/js_tutorials/js_setup/js_setup/js_setup.markdown

 Running OpenCV.js Tests
 ---------------------------------------

-Remember to launch the build command passing `--disable_wasm --build_test` as mentioned previously.
+Remember to launch the build command passing `--build_test` as mentioned previously.
 This will generate test source code ready to run together with `opencv.js` file in `build_js/bin`

 ### Manually in your browser